-Zoetis was a key partner in creating and launching the Global Alliance for Livestock Veterinary Medicines (GALVmed), an organization dedicated to improving the health and food security of more than 600 million of the world’s poorest people in sub-Saharan Africa, Latin America and Asia who rely on farm animals for their livelihoods.
-Today, we support GALVmed in targeting parasitic diseases affecting cattle in East Africa, poultry throughout the world, and zoonotic diseases, such as trypanosomiasis or African sleeping sickness, that migrate from animals to people.
+Zoetis has been a key partner in organizing and launching the Global Alliance for Livestock Veterinary Medicines (GALVmed), a non-profit organization dedicated to increasing access to veterinary vaccines and medicines to help protect the health of livestock and improve human lives.
+In so doing, GALVmed strives to improve the health and food security of more than 600 million of the world’s poorest people in sub-Saharan Africa, Latin America and Asia who rely on farm animals for their livelihoods.
+We support the work of GALVmed in targeting parasitic diseases affecting cattle in East Africa, poultry throughout the world, and zoonotic diseases, such as trypanosomiasis or African sleeping sickness, that migrate from animals to people.
+Zoetis veterinary experts advise on how to develop and commercialize vaccine products in Africa and Asia and to forge distribution partnerships.

-Through this partnership, Zoetis works to enhance the capacity of veterinarians who serve small agricultural villages in Egypt that have historically had limited access to veterinary services.
-We support specialized training for veterinarians at Cairo University, and sponsor educational newsletters for village farmers designed to expand their animal health knowledge and connect them with Smart Village veterinarians.
+Through the Smart Villages partnership, Zoetis works to enhance the capacity of veterinarians who serve small agricultural villages in Egypt.
+These communities have historically had limited access to veterinary services.
+We support specialized training for veterinarians at Cairo University and sponsor educational newsletters for village farmers designed to expand their animal health knowledge and connect them with Smart Village veterinarians.
+Zoetis also sponsors a day for livestock owners to attend a seminar and have their animals examined.